joemoose/dungeoneers.d20/docs/combat-old.md

 !!! tip

-	Always carry a backup melee weapon in a body inventory slot.
+	Always carry a backup melee weapon in a body slot.

 ### Aimed Shots